coolbox13/ESP8266-Send_Value_To_KNX_Bus/README.md

 - Nico Weichbrodt (envy) for the esp-knx-ip library, which provides the essential functionality for KNX communication with the ESP8266 module.
 - KNX Association for the KNX protocol specification.
 - ESP8266 community for the WiFi module support.
+- WiFiManager Library: Special thanks to the developers and contributors of the WiFiManager library for providing an elegant solution to manage WiFi configurations for ESP8266 and ESP32 devices.